While here for the Big Muddy Blues Festival, please visit some of the businesses on the Historic Laclede’s Landing.

 With a courteous and cheerful staff, Big Daddy’s creates a relaxing yet exciting vibe.
 Daily specials are displayed at the entrances and will be detailed by your server.
 Regular menu items include appetizers, soups, salads, beef, poultry and fish dishes between $4 to $8.
 Indoor and outdoor dining is available.
 Large groups are welcome.

-Joey B’s is a local favorite known for a relaxed atmosphere, friendly service and exceptional food.
+The Lou Eats & Drinks is a local favorite known for a relaxed atmosphere, friendly service and exceptional food.
 We have flat screen TVs in every corner, live entertainment Thu.-Mon. and no cover charge!
 Come try some of our 124 (and counting!) shots from the shot wall or our famous pizza, featured on the Food Network’s “Rachael Ray’s Tasty Travels.”
 Come see what it’s all about!

 This St. Louis brew-pub caters to all – friends and family, conventioneers and tourists – featuring fresh, handcrafted beers and an excellent variety of foods.
 Enjoy an open, relaxed atmosphere in our pre-1844 building or outdoor cafe dining on those perfect St. Louis days.
 You can relax in the biergarden, dance in the lodge, play on one of six regulation-size pool tables or relax with friends in the lounge.
 Brewery tours, banquet facility and souvenirs available.